 Vedic Chanting is the chanting in Sanskrit of mantras and passages from the Vedas and Upanishads.
 It is a particular form of chanting, which has been preserved virtually unchanged through thousands of years, by adherence to the form (the rules) and direct transmission from teacher to student.
 It is a wonderful and profound practice that connects us in a direct way to the origins of yoga.
 Sanskrit is an amazing language, rich with layers of meaning.
 Every sound has significance – just listening to the sounds can produce beneficial effects, producing them even more so.
 Experience this wonderful practice for yourself!

 I teach vedic chanting to people all over the world via Skype.

-Or have a half-hour lesson for £22.
 Includes mp3 recordings emailed to practice with, and annotated chant sheets provided.

 Workshops and Courses – I am available to teach workshops throughout the UK and further afield.
 Anything from 1 hour to a 10 hour ‘Introduction to Vedic Chanting’ course, please contact me to discuss your requirements.

 About my training to teach Vedic Chanting

 In 2013 I qualified as a teacher of Vedic Chanting, after a 2 year in-depth Vedic Chant Teacher Training course.
 The course consisted of 4 10-day modules – a full and intensive programme of learning chanting the traditional oral way, learning the meanings of the chants and learning to read and write the Sanskrit script.
 Syllabus included various beginners chants up to chapters 1 and 3 of taittiriya-upanisat.